 He wasn’t wrong.
 As a postscript, by December 2009 the wealthy new owners from the Middle East had sold the club on for ‘a nominal fee’; in February 2010 Eriksson, too, would leave the club.

-Not a name that will be familiar with too many of our readers, Radu nonetheless earns his place in our pantheon of great transfer stories by dint of the weirdness of this particular tale.
+Not a name that will be familiar with too many of our readers, Radu nonetheless earns his place in our pantheon of great transfer stories.

 To bet on football, visit 32Red Sport today – we’ve a wide range of markets across the Premier League, as well as European and world football.
 If you’re looking for a different kind of flutter, check out our 32Red Casino site – there’s plenty of slots and table games to keep you entertained!